Hvaheterdu/Games/Hangman/README.md

 This is a simple Hangman game that is GUI based.

-The words are choosen at random for each round.

 The folder _words_ contains a .txt file with all the words.

 I got the words by typing